pweingardt/KSPMissionController/goals.md

     possible us the file name without the suffix `.m`.
 * description: The description for this mission.
 * reward: The reward in krones for finishing this mission
+* requiresMission: name of another mission, that needs to be finished in order to finish this mission (default: "", ignored)

 ## Mission goals